 English Heritage caused a kerfuffle recently when it updated its website entry about Enid Blyton.
-EH’s interest in Blyton relates to its responsibility for London’s blue plaque scheme, which marks buildings where notable people of the past lived or worked.
+EH’s interest in Blyton derives from its responsibility for London’s blue plaque scheme, which marks buildings where notable people of the past lived or worked.
 Blyton has her own blue plaque in Chessington, where she once worked as a governess and where, according to EH, she ‘started to develop her storytelling skills’.

 The kerfuffle kicked off when several newspapers latched onto one particular sentence on the updated web page.
 The offending item stated that ‘Blyton’s work has been criticised during her lifetime and after for its racism, xenophobia and lack of literary merit’.
 Now I loathe the Woke Twitter mob as much as anyone (well, almost) but this seemed like a reasonable statement of fact to me, despite the rent-a-gobs like Piers Morgan bleating about Blyton being ‘cancelled’.
 Blyton wasn’t being cancelled, she was, in the language used by English Heritage themselves, being ‘contextualised’.